From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Rates for Random-Order Continual Linear Regression and Kaczmarz

-where $\rankavg\triangleq\frac{1}{T}\sum_{m \in [T]} \rank(\X_m)$.
-(Recall that ${R\triangleq\max_{m \in [T]} \norm{\X_m}}$.) \end{theorem} The $\norm{\teacher}^{2}R^{2}$ factor is a scaling term, generally unavoidable in this area.
-The proof is outlined below, and detailed in \appref{app:parameter-dependent}.
-Our analysis is related to a recent work \citep{guo2022rates} that also analyzes a linear map to characterize the weak error (resembling our loss).
-They achieve polynomial rates, that, unlike ours, involve matrix properties related to the condition number.
+Our proof, given in \appref{app:parameter-dependent}, is related to a recent work \citep{guo2022rates} that characterizes the weak error (similar to our loss) by analyzing a linear map.
+Unlike ours, the polynomial rates they derive involve matrix properties related to the condition number.